 This is therefore a cross-specialty issue involving different professionals from different medical communities, such as immunology, neurology, ENT, and audiology.
 If we can all come together, we hope that we can do everything we can to help those who have suffered tinnitus after receiving the COVID vaccine.

-The team of doctors at Pure Tinnitus specialises in Tinnitus Retraining Therapy and other services via telehealth.
+The team of doctors at Treble Health specialises in Tinnitus Retraining Therapy and other services via telehealth.
 This means that you can get comprehensive tinnitus care from a tinnitus expert at a time convenient for you.

 The Oto app provides a comprehensive tinnitus solution, which is based on tinnitus CBT techniques.
 This is an evidence-based treatment for tinnitus which helps to change the way your brain reacts to the sound of the ringing.